Blueberry Cheesecake Bars

 For this bar recipe all you need are these 10 ingredients:

-Vanilla extract, sugar or vanilla paste – Adds flavour and enhances the other ingredient flavours in the recipe.
+- Pure vanilla extract or paste – Adds flavour and enhances the other ingredient flavours in the recipe.

 VARIATIONS AND SUBSTITUTIONS